-Dean Mead recently extended our presence along the Treasure Coast to a new location in Stuart in the Nexus at Stuart building.
+Dean Mead has extended our presence along the Treasure Coast to a new location in Stuart in the Nexus at Stuart building.
 Known as the sailfish capital of the world, the City of Stuart is the largest of four incorporated municipalities in Martin County.
 Along with fishing and other water-intensive pleasures, Stuart is famed for its historic and pedestrian-friendly downtown.

 Our attorneys have more than 30 years of experience handling matters for clients involving areas such as civil litigation, business litigation, estate planning and administration, probate, wills and trusts, tax, business law, entity formation, real estate development, financing, land use, zoning and site plan approvals, leasing, quiet title actions, and bankruptcy and creditors’ rights.
 View the list of representative experience provided by our attorneys in the Stuart office.

 We understand the challenges that businesses and individuals face in today’s ever-changing economy.
 That is why our goal is to provide you with thoughtful and innovative legal solutions – in a timely manner – while meeting or, we hope, exceeding your expectations.

 In our experience, the most successful legal solutions are the result of a strong relationship between a law firm and its clients.
 That is why we focus on fully understanding your business’ operations or personal objectives.

 Dana M. Apfelbaum practices in the areas of federal income, estate, and gift tax law and family business succession planning.
 She counsels individuals in estate planning, with an emphasis on implementing the client’s objectives, asset protection and minimizing wealth transfer taxes.
 Ms. Apfelbaum also represents fiduciaries through all stages of probate, estate and trust administration.
 In addition, she represents businesses and business owners in all types of business and tax matters, including choice of entity, mergers and acquisitions, reorganizations, other general business matters, and succession planning.